misostack/reactjs-2021/README.md

 ### Props, State and Global State :thinking:

+> Props

+- Immutable
+- Pass from parent
+- Increase the flexibility for component

+> State

+- Mutable
+- Only use by the only **ONE** component
+- Example:
+  - Data fetch from API which is used in component
+  - CurrentSecond in count down example

+> Global State ( Redux )

+- Mutable
+- Use by **MANY** component
+- Example:
+  - User's logged-in info
+  - Shopping cart's info

 ### Cách chia component trong ReactJS :thinking:

 > **Container**: Smart Component - Stateful component